thegreenwebfoundation/co2.js/README.md

 - the end of life costs
 - the maintenance costs over the life of the datacentres, power generation and end user devices, and the rest of the internet

 Life cycle figures do exist, but they are very difficult to do well.
-If you're interested in contributing to this. we'd love to hear from you.
+If you're interested in contributing to this, we'd love to hear from you.

 # Licenses

 Apache 2.0

+[International Energy Agency (IEA)]: https://www.iea.org/